johannschopplich/pdfjs-serverless/README.md

 # pdfjs-serverless

 A redistribution of Mozilla's [PDF.js](https://github.com/mozilla/pdf.js) for serverless environments, like Deno Deploy and Cloudflare Workers with zero dependencies.
-All named exports of the `PDF.js` library are available.
+All named exports of the `PDF.js` library are available at roughly 1.4 MB (minified).

 ## Installation